 How to manage social media without a scheduler

 If you don’t want to sign up to a scheduler, make a list of the social media outlets that you need to post on and what days something needs to go on.
 Using a planner or diary, look at when it would fit in around your other commitments and either block off 10 minutes here and there for each platform or block off an hour or two, to post on all platforms.
 Remember, when you are on, it is best to interact with other people on the platform too so if you post on Instagram, spend 5 minutes, going through the hashtags you used and liking some of the recent posts.
+You may also want to research the best instagram growth service or other social media services to help.

 How to stop social media taking over